amitjain-in/amitjain-in.github.io/_posts/2019-12-29-javapitfalls.markdown

 {% endhighlight %}
 - Iterating over a fail-fast iterators can result in ConcurrentModificationException

+There are many more examples and a general rule is that read the class and the method documentation for thread-safety notes before you use them in your code.

 ### 3. Unrestricted access specifiers
-Java has multiple access specifiers for its classes and people often use incorrect ones in their programs which can lead to bugs.
+Java has multiple access specifiers for its classes and people often use incorrect ones in their programs which can lead to bugs or difficult to maintain codebase.

 - Using public access specifiers for field variables.
+Field variables should be least accessible as maintain the encapsulation principles of OOP.
 - Starting with default.
-If you do not provide any access specifiers then it uses default which less restrictive then private
+If you do not provide any access specifiers then it uses default which is less restrictive then private
 - Not using final for variables whose value is assigned only once.
+State the intent of the variable in your declaration, final implies that the value cannot change and the compiler will throw out an error if you attempt to do so.
-- Marking a variable as static when it should have been a member variable
+- Marking a variable as static when it should have been a member variable.
+Static variables are global states and the one of the worst design mistakes that people make, but also accidentally marking a variable as static when it should have been member variable is bound to cause issues when multiple objects try to change the value of the single instance of the variable.
 {% highlight java %}
 public class AccessSpecifiersExample {
    public String badAccessSpecifier = "Everyone Can Access Me";